Sid Halley: Injury and detection career

 In the first sequel, Whip Hand, Halley has been fitted with an artificial left hand.
 He and his partner, Chico Barnes, no longer working for Hunt Radnor Associates, have opened their own detective agency, and, in quick succession, are hired to investigate three unrelated cases.
 In the course of this novel, Halley is threatened with the loss of his remaining hand.

 By Come to Grief, Halley's agency has become a sole proprietorship, after Barnes, newly married, leaves the firm at the behest of his bride.
 Halley becomes a public pariah when, in the course of an investigation into several shocking cases of animal cruelty, he uncovers evidence that the responsible party is a well-known, and extremely popular, TV sports journalist.

 In the fourth book in the series, Under Orders, Sid marries Marina Van Der Meer.

 Refusal, though written in 2013 by Dick's son Felix, carries the sur-title "A Dick Francis Novel."
 In it the now 47-year-old Halley is father to a six-year-old daughter, Saskia, and has given up detective work.
 In order to protect his family from the attentions of a crooked and violent bookmaker he is reluctantly drawn back to his old profession.
 During the novel the possibility of a hand transplant is mooted and the book ends with Halley being told that donor hand has become available.

+Halley returns Hands Down (2022) and Dark Horse (2025), also written by Felix.

+In Hands Down, Sid struggles with a rough patch in his and Marina's marriage while also investigating a friend's disappearance.
+In Dark Horse, he comes to the aid of a rising Irish jockey after she is accused of killing her abusive ex-boyfriend.